trainindata/deploying-machine-learning-models/README.md

 # Deploying Machine Learning Models
 For the documentation, visit the course on Udemy.
-Minor Change.
+Minor Change